‘Lil Wolfe Big City

 Dear Diary,

 We take out the flash and start clicking away but then I shift.
 I want more access to his movements.
 I want him to be in motion and “fly be free” as Savannah my assistant calls it.
 So we take off the flash.
-I change my settings and start burst shooting my tiny friend as we head to the highline.
-I know my mission is part adorable face but also equally to create a mood, a memory of time and space with images that aren’t his face.
-Social media is a weird place and my friend Veronica has a large platform.
+I change my settings and start “burst” shooting my tiny friend as we head to the Chelsea Highline.
+I know my mission is in part to capture his adorable face but also to create a mood, a memory of time and space with images that tell a story.
 In many ways Veronica has been a muse to my portrait work, always encouraging and always saying yes.
 Even the request for images without his face challenges me in the best way.
 In less than an hour we keep Wolfe entertained, get our steps in, catch up, and create images that someday will be looked at again with a much deeper meaning than they hold today.
 It ended up being the perfect sky, perfect nap, and perfect day to capture their New York adventures and I know from experience we will be doing it all over again very soon.